 - Allows the Surgeon to extract follicular units directly from the scalp

 FUE has moved forward with the latest technology and techniques and a good result can be achieved in the right patient, though it is certainly not the best option for all.
-The single strip harvest procedure used in Follicular Unit Technique transplantation remains the preferred method of graft harvesting for most patients.
+Your Ziering surgeon can help you decide which hair transplant procedure is best for you.

 This field of medicine is constantly evolving.
 Gone are the days of obvious, “pluggy” results.
 Ziering Medical is committed to innovating and refining our technology and surgical techniques to provide the most advanced care and outcomes for our patients.
 Read more about the history of hair transplantation.

 READY FOR THE NEXT CHAPTER OF YOUR LIFE?